sbnguah/MedStatsBook/_book/index.md

 # About

-This book is dedicated to my family Balqisu, Nyarko and Ekuba.
+This book is dedicated to my family, Balqisu, Nyarko and Ekuba.

-To all the young scientists who would benefit from this book and colleagues who by every way helped me write this, I say a big thank you.
-My motivation comes from the dire and urgent need for many, especially those in developing countries, to have and use a freely available yet sophisticated statistical software in analysing clinical data.
-In regions where buying statistical software is often beyond the means of most people R comes as a great relief.
-There is a huge gap between theoretical and practical knowledge of using statistical applications by many scientists.
-R, an open-source statistical software offers a unique but vital opportunity to bridge this gap.
+To all the young scientists who would benefit from this book and colleagues who, in every way, helped me write this, I say a big thank you.
+My motivation comes from the dire and urgent need for many, especially those in developing countries, to have and use freely available yet sophisticated statistical software for analysing clinical data.
+In regions where buying statistical software is often not affordable to most people, R comes as a great relief.
+There is a huge gap between theoretical and practical knowledge of statistical applications by many scientists.
+R, an open-source statistical software, offers a unique but vital opportunity to bridge this gap.

-This book focuses on introducing data analysis and R to persons with little knowledge of both.
-This step-by-step introduction to data analysis and R is deliberately organised to have limited text but lots of practical examples.
+This book introduces data analysis and R to persons with little knowledge of both.
+The step-by-step introduction to data analysis and R is deliberately organised with limited text but with many practical examples.

-Readers will be briefly introduced to R and RStudio, while some packages required will be introduced in chapters that require them.
-However, upon the introduction of any function from any package these will be explained briefly.
+Readers will be briefly introduced to R and RStudio.
+Required packages will be used in chapters that require them.
+However, before using a function from any package it will be explained.